 PPIs are a wonder drug - for short-time use.
-However long term PPI use can be dangerous.
+However long term PPI use can be slightly dangerous.
 A drug such as a PPI is an "xenobiotic" which is metabolised by the liver.
 The liver adapts to such toxins by metabolising them quicker, so the effect of a single dose wears off quicker.
 I experienced noticeable tolerance to PPIs after about 3 1/2 years.
 PPIs also (in about 75% of people according to the only study that seems to have been made) cause gall bladder malfunction.
 As a dose wears off the first thing that seems to happen (from my own experience) is that the gall bladder partially recovers and causes bile in the stomach: an unnatural condition.
 Bile in the stomach probably causes problems there (such as gastritis and even cancer) and will cause bile in any reflux.
-Bile reflux, from personal experience, is far, far more unpleasant than is plain acid reflux.
+Bile reflux (from personal experience) is far, far more unpleasant than is plain acid reflux.

 A search for PPI cancer or PPI oesophageal cancer is revealing.
-But there are many published papers which indicate that PPIs do increase the chances on both gastric and oesophageal cancer developing.
+But there are many published papers which indicate that PPIs do indeed increase the chances on both gastric and oesophageal cancer developing.
 However none of these identify the mechanism (which I explain on the page: How and why PPIs can cause Barrett's oesophagus which changes to oesophageal adenocarcinoma) so they have almost all been discounted by the medical profession, or even "disproved".
-However I have found no satifactory disproof - it is exceedingly difficult to disprove a scientific finding.
+However I have found no satisfactory disproof - it is exceedingly difficult to disprove a scientific finding.

 It is quite clear from these that PPIs do cause OAC.
 The mechanism is quite clear - even if none of the professionals seem to have worked it out yet!.